Fry Giles – Topeka Founder

 Fry W. Giles, Topeka, Kansas Founder

-Fry W. Giles was a free state supporter, promoter of the Topeka Movement, and one of the founders of Topeka, Kansas.
+Fry W. Giles was a supporter of the free state, promoter of the Topeka Movement, and one of the founders of Topeka, Kansas.

 His early years were spent working on the family farm.
-At the age of 15, he went to Webster, New Hampshire where he lived until he was 21 years old.
-He then moved back to Littleton where he operated a mercantile business and dealt in real estate.
-He married Caroline Ann Fellows in 1844 and the couple would have one child.
+At the age of 15, he went to Webster, New Hampshire, where he lived until he was 21.
+He then moved back to Littleton, where he operated a mercantile business and dealt in real estate.
+He married Caroline Ann Fellows in 1844, and the couple had one child.

 He arrived in what would become Topeka on December 4, 1854.
-He became the secretary of the Topeka Town Association, helped with a survey for town sites, and it is said that it was Giles who gave the name to the new town.
+He became the secretary of the Topeka Town Association and helped with a survey for town sites.
+It is said that Giles gave the new town its name.
 He built one of the first cabins in Topeka on Shunganunga Creek and opened a small store.
-In March 1855 he was appointed as the first postmaster.
+In March 1855, he was appointed the first postmaster.

 Topeka, Kansas, 1856